MntCer/Rooc/doc/Rooc.md

 $$

 <!-- %TODO: polish this paragraph -->
 A colon indicates a lexical token's definition.
 The symbols in textwriter font represent operators in ERE regular expression.
 Strings in bold font refer to named lexical tokens.
-Symbol in $\texttt{'}$ denotes a single character in Rooc's alphabet.
+Symbol enclosed within single quotes $\texttt{''}$ denotes a single character in Rooc's alphabet.

 Worth noting, standard ERE will match space character in input expression.
 But in this manual, all space characters are just used for formatting and readability.
 Rooc will use $\backslash \texttt{s}$ to denote a space character in token's definition.